top of page

 Know Your Why

-Choosing to completely revolutionize how education looks for your family is a big decision.
-Being deeply grounded in the beliefs you hold that are guiding this decision, will serve as an anchor.
+You've selected your school option and have everything in place to start homeschooling.
+Before you go much further, take a moment to think about why you are choosing to do this work.
+Completely revolutionizing how education looks for your family is a big decision.
+Being deeply grounded in the beliefs you hold that are guiding this decision will serve as an anchor.
 Take time to really reflect on what it is about this path that you feel passionately about.
 Keep that front and center in your mind as you make decisions for your family's educational journey.
+Here are some tools to get you started.

 2